Skip to content

 • The applicant must have an Ontario Secondary School Diploma or equivalent.

-• Note for mature students: If an applicant does not have an OSSD or equivalent, they must complete a Ministry-approved adult English test (e.g., CAAT – Canadian Adult Achievement Test).
+• Note for mature students: If an applicant does not have an OSSD or equivalent, they must complete a Ministry-approved adult qualifying exam (e.g., CAAT – Canadian Adult Achievement Test).

 This test is used only to assess academic readiness and does not fulfill the language proficiency requirement for admission to the Massage Therapy program.